gitisgithub/device_meizu_m3note/README.md

 # device_meizu_m3note
-# Meizu M3 Note - Unofficial LineageOs 14.1 /AOSP
+# Meizu M3 Note - Unofficial LineageOS 14.1 /AOSP
 ============== This device tree is for building of the Unofficial LineageOS 14.1 and Android Nougat 7.0 based AOSP ROMs. ---